Back to homepage

-Solitons in 1+1 dimensions
+Solitons in 1 dimension

 Alexander Farren Eliza Somerville

-Solitons in 1D
+Solitons in 1 dimension

 Solitons

 Solitons are ubiquitous phenomena, appearing in sciences ranging from neuroscience to magnetism to oceanography.
 This is a short exposition of solitons in 1 spatial and 1 time dimension.
 Below you will find animations pertaining to the Korteweg-de Vries equation and kink solutions in \(\small\phi^4\) and sine-Gordon classical scalar field potentials.
-Our report walks the reader through some basic notions relating to wave equations, and then attacks each of the sections below.
+Our explanation walks the reader through some basic notions relating to wave equations, and then attacks each of the sections below.

 Korteweg-de Vries equation